Scioto County: Weekly construction update - Portsmouth Daily Times

 State Route 73 double bridge replacement – state Route 73 between Arion Road and Big Spruce Little Bear Road Traffic will be reduced to one lane.
 Traffic will be maintained using temporary signals.
 Estimated completion: Fall 2020.

 State Route 140 safety improvements – state Route 140 between Lang-Slocum Road and Dixon Mill Road will be reduced to one lane daily as needed.
 Traffic will be maintained using flaggers.
-The western branch of Lang-Slocum Road is closed.
-All traffic on Lang-Slocum is being directed to the eastern branch.
 Estimated completion: Summer 2020